tjmaher/gauge-selenium-ruby-first-draft/README.md

 It looks like Gauge [strongly advocates against page objects](https://blog.getgauge.io/are-page-objects-anti-pattern-21b6e337880f) calling them an Anti-Pattern.
 Er...
 Um... burying a page's locators in code, as they do in the blog makes me worried.
 Looking for other solutions.

+## Contents

+### env/default:
+* [default properties](https://github.com/tjmaher/gauge-selenium-ruby-first-draft/blob/master/env/default/default.properties): Points to where the reports and logs are, chooses Chrome to be the default browser, and chooses whether or not you should overwrite reports, capture screenshots on failure, enable multithreading.
+You can also choose when you want the objects to be cleatred... after execution of suite, spec, or scenario.
+* [user properties](https://github.com/tjmaher/gauge-selenium-ruby-first-draft/blob/master/env/default/user.properties): Points to the APP_URL, and chooses if you want the tests to be headless or not.

+### specs
+* [UserAction.spec](https://github.com/tjmaher/gauge-selenium-ruby-first-draft/blob/master/specs/UserActions.spec): Heavily ripped off of the Gauge sample project, [ruby-selenium](https://github.com/getgauge-examples/ruby-selenium), this is the "executable specification file.
+This file follows markdown syntax.
+Every heading in this file denotes a scenario.
+Every bulleted point denotes a step".
+Contains "Login as username <username> and <password>", "Check if the user is logged in" and "Log out".
+Also contains a data table for username and passwords.
+* [concepts/Authentication.cpt](https://github.com/tjmaher/gauge-selenium-ruby-first-draft/blob/master/specs/concepts/Authentication.cpt): Specs can refer to these concepts, "Check if the user is logged in" and "Log out", breaking them down.

+ ### step_implementations
+ * [authentication.rb](https://github.com/tjmaher/gauge-selenium-ruby-first-draft/blob/master/step_implementations/authentication.rb): Contains the selenium-ruby code that acts out the steps "Give an option to Log Out", 'Give an option to Log In' and a logout method.
+ * [user_login](https://github.com/tjmaher/gauge-selenium-ruby-first-draft/blob/master/step_implementations/user_login.rb): Contains the step "Login as username <username> and <password>", which uses selenium-ruby to send text to the username and password textbox, and presses the Login button.

+ ### step_implementation_utils
+ * [driver.rb](https://github.com/tjmaher/gauge-selenium-ruby-first-draft/blob/master/step_implementations/utils/driver.rb): Contains the setup and teardown methods, creating the driver and quitting the driver.
+Also sets up the driver with:

+ ** options = Selenium::WebDriver::Chrome::Options.new
+ ** @@driver = Selenium::WebDriver.for :chrome, options: options
+ ** options.add_argument('--headless')
+ ** options.add_argument('--disable-gpu')